voidabhi/buddyapp/README.md

 ### Contribution

-Feel free to send pull requests.
+- Please use the [issue tracker](https://github.com/voidabhi/buddyapp/issues) to report any bugs or file feature requests.

 ### License